History of Jamaica

 They grew cassava, sweet potatoes, maize (corn), fruits, vegetables, cotton and tobacco.
 Tobacco was grown on a large scale as smoking was their most popular pastime.

-They built their villages all over the island but most of them settled on the coasts and near rivers as they fished to get food.
+They built their villages all over the island but most of them settled on the coasts and near rivers as they mainly fished for food.
 Fish was also a major part of their diet.

 The Arawaks led quiet and peaceful lives until they were destroyed by the Spaniards some years after Christopher Columbus discovered the island in 1494.